faisalece/faisalece/README.md

 <div class="section-content">
 <div class="description markdown">
 <p>The certificate section in a resume is a dedicated section where you can showcase any additional certifications or specialized training you have received.
 This section provides potential employers with a more complete picture of your skills and expertise, and can help you stand out from other candidates.</p>
-<p>Certificates can come from a variety of sources, such as online courses, workshops, or professional development programs.
-Examples of certificates that might be relevant to include on your resume could include certifications in a particular software or technology, industry-specific certifications, or certifications related to a specific skill or area of expertise.</p>
-<p>When including your certificates in your resume, be sure to provide the name of the certification, the institution or organization that issued it, and the date it was issued.
-You may also want to include a brief description of the skills or knowledge that the certification demonstrates.</p>
-<p>The certificate section of your resume should be tailored to the specific job you are applying for, and should only include certifications that are relevant to the position.
-By highlighting your certifications, you can demonstrate your commitment to professional development and your expertise in a particular area.</p>
 </div>
 <div class="items">
 <div class="item">